Rural Health

 Electronic Health Information Exchange in Underserved Settings: Examining Initiatives in Small Physician Practices and Community Health Centers

 Discusses a study evaluating electronic data exchange projects.
-Identifies the barriers and benefits of participating in health information exchange (HIE) activities in underserved settings.
+Identifies the barriers and benefits of participating in health information exchange (HIE) activities.

 Author(s): J. Mac McCullough, Frederick J. Zimmerman, Douglas S. Bell, Hector P. Rodriguez